CyrusY/OnlineMarketplace/README.md

 cd /backend
 nodemon server

-'open a new terminal and write commend:
+open a new terminal and write commend:
 cd /online-marketplace
 npm start